 Magnesium: Are you getting enough?

-Avocados, bananas, and other magnesium-rich foods on a table.
+Avocados, bananas, and other magnesium-rich foods on a table

 Magnesium plays a fundamental role in regulating various processes that the body needs to function well.
 Low levels of magnesium are increasingly linked to disease risk and impaired disease management.
-Let's answer some frequently asked questions to help you determine how much magnesium you need, the best sources of magnesium and whether you might need a supplement.
+Let's answer some frequently asked questions to help you determine how much magnesium you need, magnesium benefits, the best sources of magnesium and whether you might need a supplement.

 Magnesium is the fourth most abundant mineral, after calcium, sodium and potassium, that the body requires daily.
 Magnesium is involved in more than 300 enzyme systems necessary for: